Montanan’s Guide for Great Falls: What to Do, Things to See & Where to Stay in Great Falls, Montana

 The Great Falls is the tallest waterfall of the five, hence its name.
 Ryan Dam juts up magnificently behind the original waterfall for a combined 148 feet of cascading water.
 A fun way to see the Great Falls is with a walk across a suspension bridge to Ryan Island Park.

-Downriver from the Great Falls is the Morony Dam, while upriver from the Great Falls is the Cochrane Dam, before the water flows through Crooked Falls and onto Rainbow Falls, Colter Falls, and Black Eagle Falls all the way through the city.
+Downriver from the Great Falls is the Morony Dam, while upriver is the Cochrane Dam, before the water flows through Crooked Falls, and onto Rainbow, Black Eagle, and Colter Falls all the way through the city.

 Giant Springs State Park